OXID-eSales/developer_documentation/modules/using_namespaces_in_modules.rst

             return $template;
         }

-In the module's metadata you only need to register the class patching the shop's payment controller but not your module's new model class.
+In the module's metadata you only need to register the class extending the shop's payment controller but not your module's new model class.

 .. code:: php

-    # Register the patch class in the module's metadata.php
+    # Register the extend class in the module's metadata.php
     //.....
     'extend'      => array(
          \OxidEsales\Eshop\Application\Controller\PaymentController::class